damaoooo/ReGraph/README.md

 cd
 ```

-Then run the following commands to continue.
+Then, run the following commands to continue.

 We don't pack the entire experiment into a Docker image since the docker the image size will be too large.